Conference Info

 • Diversity, equity, and inclusion in IE

 The IED is a publish-to-present division.
 At least one author for each paper must register for and present at the conference.
 Authors of accepted abstracts will be invited to submit full-length papers for peer review.
 Papers addressing “work in progress” will be considered.
 The submission and review process are blind.
 Do not include the names of institutions or authors anywhere in the abstract or draft paper.
 All abstracts and papers must be loaded electronically through the ASEE paper management system.
-Abstracts submitted for the 2024 conference should be extended abstracts providing sufficient detail on the proposed work for reviewers to evaluate.
+Abstracts submitted for the conference should be extended abstracts providing sufficient detail on the proposed work for reviewers to evaluate.
 Additional information, including the Author’s Kit with deadlines and formatting instructions, can be downloaded from the ASEE website.
 In addition to the ASEE “Publish to Present” requirements, IED requires the support of its authors in “Review to Publish” at both the abstract and manuscript stages.

 IED also supports workshops in the areas listed for paper submissions.
-Persons wishing to have IED promote a workshop for the 2024 Annual Conference should retrieve the ASEE workshop form, complete it and send it to the program chair.
+Persons wishing to have IED promote a workshop for the Annual Conference should retrieve the ASEE workshop form, complete it and send it to the program chair.
 Workshop submissions will be reviewed for appropriate content.
 Workshops submitted directly on the ASEE site, prior to IED approval, will not be recommended for inclusion.

-Paper Awards and Travel Grant:
+Paper Awards and Travel Grant

-• Student-authored papers are eligible for IED Outstanding Student Paper Award.
-The recipient will be awarded $250 per author, up to $500 per paper.
-Faculty are eligible for the award as co-authors, but not for the monetary award.
+$500 per paper.
+Faculty are eligible for the award as coauthors, but not for the monetary award.
 The award also includes a certificate of recognition.

-• IED members who have not attended an ASEE Annual Conference may be eligible for the $500 IE Travel Grant for New Attendees.
-Recipients must present their paper in an IED session and can collaborate with other faculty who are active in ASEE.
-Email the IED Program Chair if you are interested in applying for the travel grant.
+• Travel Grant: IED members who have not attended an ASEE Annual Conference may be eligible for the $500 IE Travel Grant for New Attendees.
+Recipients must present their paper in an IED session and can collaborate with other faculty who are active in Email the IED Program Chair if you are interested in applying for the travel grant.

-Please forward this message to persons that may be interested in presenting their work, hosting a workshop, or formulating a panel at the 2024 Conference.
+Please forward this message to persons that may be interested in presenting their work, hosting a workshop, or formulating a panel at the Annual Conference.
 If you have any questions, please contact the program chair.

 If you are not a member of the Industrial Engineering Division (IED), please add the IED to your ASEE membership renewal.